Voultapher/Presentations/cppcon2017WebService/present.md

 You compile to javascript of a target ECMAScript version, and plain css.

 The ES version usually dictates browser support.
-However even older browsers can be support modern features, with the help of polyfills.
+However even older browsers can support modern features, with the help of polyfills.
 Polyfills try to emulate missing, language or library features.
 Usually they first check if there is native support.

 With javascript you have the unique problem, you need to send source code